titom73/sonic-l2ls-evpn-containerlab/README.md

       image: vrnetlab/sonic_sonic-vs:202411
 ```

-The advantage of using the vrnetlab tool is that the result truly mimics the SONiC architecture, where we can see differend containers for different processes
+The advantage of using the vrnetlab tool is that the result truly mimics the SONiC architecture, where we can see different containers for different processes

 ```bash
 admin@sonic:~$ docker ps